LJSkadi/react-piano-task/README.md

 - Focus on **clean, readable Code** and **Simplicity**
 - Use **React** for the Frontend
-- You can use the given [Piano Sounds](#piano-sounds) files or any of your choice
+- For the piano sounds you can use the [given files](#piano-sounds) files or any of your choice

 ## Minimum requirements

-- Piano:
+- Piano UI:
     - Clickable black and white keys, which play a sound when clicked
     - Visual feedback on touching the keys
-- Store song (sequence of keys):
+- Store song locally (e.g. in an Array):
     - Show buttons to start/stop recording a sequence of keys
     - Enable defining a song title
     - Show a list of stored songs with title